helloimfrei/EDBOGenerator/README.md

 # EDBOGenerator
-An evolving framework of useful functionality for implementing Bayesian optimization for reaction optimization, built on EDBO+ from the Doyle lab. https://github.com/doyle-lab-ucla/edboplus
+An in-progress framework of useful functionality for implementing Bayesian optimization for reaction optimization, built on EDBO+ from the Doyle lab. https://github.com/doyle-lab-ucla/edboplus

 ## Installation: